boernsen-development/TrainAnnouncements/README.md

 * We are sorry to announce that this train may be delayed.
 The reason for the delay is currently being investigated by our team.
 We apologise for this late running, and the inconvenience caused.
 * We are sorry to announce that this train may be delayed.
 This is due to a problem currently under investigation.
 We apologise for this late running, and the inconvenience caused.
 * We are sorry to announce that this train may be delayed.
 This is due to a late running train being in front of this one.
 We apologise for this late running, and the inconvenience caused.
-* We welcome you on board of this train and wish you a pleasant journey.

 ## More sources for announcements
 * https://invidio.xamh.de/watch?v=Ft19PwjfVvs&autoplay=0&continue=0&dark_mode=true&listen=0&local=1&loop=0&nojs=0&player_style=youtube&quality=hd720&thin_mode=false